-Because the outcome of surgery on the first eye may affect how surgery is done on the second eye, many surgeons wait 6 weeks before treating the second eye.
-This delay also reduces the risk of spreading a corneal infection to the second eye.
-While waiting for the second procedure, you are usually fitted with a contact lens for the eye that is still nearsighted, since wearing two very different eyeglass prescriptions causes distorted vision.
+How well surgery works on the first eye may affect how surgery is done on the second eye.
+That's why many surgeons wait up to 6 weeks before treating the second eye.
+This delay also reduces the risk of spreading an infection to the second eye.
+While you wait for the second surgery, you will probably be fitted with a contact lens for the untreated eye.
+Wearing glasses with two very different prescriptions would cause distorted vision.

 What To Expect After Surgery

-- Recovery is usually quick, with only mild discomfort.
-You may return to your normal activities within a few days.
+- Recovery is usually quick.
+You may return to most of your normal activities within a few days.

-- For 1 to 4 days after surgery, some people may have pain, aching or throbbing, or a feeling that there is something in the eye.
+- Most people have only mild discomfort.
+But some people may have pain, aching. throbbing, or a feeling that there is something in the eye for 1 to 4 days after surgery.

-- Your vision may remain blurry for days to weeks after surgery.
+- Your vision may be blurry for days to weeks after surgery.
 Do not drive until your vision has cleared.

 - For 2 weeks after surgery, avoid vigorous sports, eye makeup, and activities that may get water in the eye.
-The surgeon may recommend that you shower before the surgery and then avoid showering for a day or two afterward to keep from getting water in the eye.
+Your doctor will tell you when you can shower.

 Why It Is Done

-You may not be eligible for RK if you have:
+RK may not be an option if you have:

-- Nearsightedness that is still getting worse (such as in children and teenagers).
+- Nearsightedness that is still getting worse.
+This is often the case with children and teenagers.

-- Degenerative changes caused by severe nearsightedness (high myopia), such as retinal tears.
+- Changes caused by severe nearsightedness (high myopia) that get worse over time, such as retinal tears.

-- An abnormality or disease of the cornea.
+- An abnormal cornea or a disease of the cornea.

-- A connective tissue disease that might influence the healing of the cornea or that requires you to take steroids.
+- A connective tissue disease that might affect healing of the cornea.

 How Well It Works

-You may not be able to wear contact lenses because of the shape of the eye after surgery.
-Also, RK weakens the cornea, making it more prone to injury.
-This is not the case with other refractive surgeries.
+RK changes the shape of the eye, so you may not be able to wear contact lenses after surgery.
+Also, RK weakens the cornea and makes it easier to injure.
+This is not the case with other eye surgeries.

 - A loss in best corrected vision.
-Before RK, most eyes can be corrected with glasses or contacts to 20/20 vision or better.
-A few people who have RK have best corrected vision of less than 20/20 after surgery.
+Glasses or contacts can correct most eyes to 20/20 vision or better.
+After RK, a few people have less than 20/20 vision.
 But the vision loss is usually not severe.

 - Irregular astigmatism that causes ghost images or double vision.

-- Double vision, difficulty seeing how objects are oriented relative to each other, or loss of fine depth perception.
+- Double vision, trouble seeing how objects are oriented relative to each other, or loss of fine depth perception.

 - Glare, especially at night.
-Glare is common in the first 3 months after surgery and may last longer than 6 months.
-You may see halos or radiating lines around headlights or street lamps, and it may be harder for you to drive at night.
-Some people have reported that they need to wear sunglasses or change jobs because of glare.
+This is common in the first 3 months after surgery.
+It may last longer than 6 months.
+You may see halos or radiating lines around headlights or street lamps.
+It may be harder to drive at night.
+Some people need to wear sunglasses or change jobs because of glare.

 What To Think About

-PRK, LASEK, epi-LASIK, and LASIK surgery have replaced radial keratotomy (RK) as the refractive surgeries chosen by most people.
-But RK is still very effective for mild nearsightedness (up to 3 diopters) and in other cases.
+Most people choose PRK, LASEK, epi-LASIK, or LASIK surgery instead of RK.
+But RK still works very well for mild nearsightedness and in some other cases.